Part 3: Trust Region Optimization via Sequence Masking

 $$ \delta \propto \frac{1}{T^2} $$

-This $T^2$ dependence arises because state distribution errors accumulate linearly over $T$ steps, and the total error (summed over all steps) scales quadratically.
+This $T^2$ dependence arises because context distribution errors accumulate linearly over $T$ tokens, and the total error (summed over all tokens) scales quadratically.

 Soft vs. Hard Trust Regions